History's Toughest Heroes: The Ballad of Crazy Horse

 Every man under Custer's direct command was killed.

 The Lakota dispersed, leaving more than 250 American soldiers dead on the battlefield.
-The dev toll included Custer himself, who was found with gunshot wounds to his chest and his head.
+The death toll included Custer himself, who was found with gunshot wounds to his chest and his head.

-That was the greatest disaster. of the American battles in the West.
+And that was the greatest disaster of the American battles in the West.

 After this, the U.S. Army would get whatever it needed to drive the Lakota off the territory for good.